wlltmrt/pg-nextid/README.md

 ## Usage

-Install the extension in your database:
+Create extension in your database:

 ```sql
 CREATE EXTENSION nextid;